Blue-Net-Reflections-LLC/legi-equity-monitor/README.md

 ## About

-LegiEquity is a collaboration between VoterAI and Bluenetreflection, focused on bringing transparency and insight to legislative analysis through advanced AI technology.
+LegiEquity is a collaboration between VoterAI and Blue Net Reflections, LLC, focused on bringing transparency and insight to legislative analysis through advanced AI technology.

 For more information, visit https://legiequity.us